When Continents Collide / Carving A Cove

 See those sloping landforms?
 They are roches moutonnées, and they are created by glacier action.
 The shape, shallow slope and steep side show the direction the glacier travelled.
 Glacier movement and freeze-thaw cycles at the base of the glacier gradually eroded and polished the granite.

 Location.
 44° 29.637′ N, 63° 54.824′ W. Marker is in Peggy's Cove, Nova Scotia, in Halifax Regional Municipality.
 Marker is on Peggy's Pointe Road 0.4 kilometers from Prospect Road (Nova Scotia Route 333), on the left when traveling south.
+Marker is at the Nova Scotia Provincial Visitor Information Centre.
 Touch for map.
-Marker is at the Nova Scotia Provincial Visitor Information Centre.
 Marker is at or near this postal address: 96 Peggy's Cove Road, Peggy's Cove, Nova Scotia B3Z 3S2, Canada.
+Touch for directions.

 Also see . . .